 Karen Fraser Wyche, MSW, PhD

-Karen Fraser Wyche, MSW, PhD, is a senior researcher at the College of Nursing and Allied Health Sciences and the College of Pharmacy, Howard University.
-Prior to coming to Howard, Dr. Wyche was a professor in the department of psychiatry and behavioral sciences, and a co-investigator of the Terrorism and Disaster Center (National Child Traumatic Stress Network) at the University of Oklahoma Health Sciences Center.
-Wyche has been a member of both general academic, and academic medicine and health science faculties at public and private universities including Hunter College, Brown University, New York University and the University of Miami.
+Karen Fraser Wyche is senior researcher, at the College of Nursing and Allied Health Sciences and the College of Pharmacy, Howard University.
+Prior to coming to Howard she was professor, Department of Psychiatry and Behavioral Sciences and co-investigator, Terrorism and Disaster Center (National Child Traumatic Stress Network) at the University of Oklahoma Health Sciences Center.
+Dr. Wyche has been a member of academic, academic medicine, and health science faculties at public and private universities including Hunter College, Brown University, New York University, and the University of Miami.

-Wyche’s research and writings focus on understanding the role of gender, socio-cultural and socio-economic factors in a variety of outcomes including mental and physical health, ethnic identity and community based interventions.
-She has extensive experience in working with low income and minority communities in program evaluation, training of service providers and community focused interventions.
+Dr. Wyche’s research and writings focus on understanding the role of gender, socio-cultural, and socio-economic factors in a variety of outcomes including mental and physical health, ethnic identity, and community based interventions.
+She has extensive experience in working with low income and minority communities in program evaluation, training of service providers, and community focused interventions.
 She is senior advisor to the HIV Center of Clinical and Behavioral Studies, New York State Psychiatric Institute and Columbia University.